neilpatel121/homebridge-skyq-tvremote/README.md

         ]
 ```

-**name**: The Name of your Sky Q box in the Home app

-**ipaddress**: Local IP address of the device.

 ## Add Sky Q box to the Home app

-There is a homekit limitation that allows only one TV per bridge.
+There is a homekit limitation that allows only one Set-Top box per bridge.
 Therefore each Sky Q box will be exposed as external accessory and will not show up when only the homebridge-bridge was added.
-To add each of your Sky Q boxes
+To add each Sky Q box:

 1. Open the Home App
-2. Type `+` in the top right corner to add a device
+1. Type `+` in the top right corner to add a device
-3. Then click on **Don't Have a Code or Can't scan?**
+1. Then click on **Don't Have a Code or Can't scan?**
-4. The found TV should appear under **Nearby Accessories** ... click on it
+1. The found TV should appear under **Nearby Accessories** ... click on it
-5. Use the PIN that is set in **config.json** under `config > bridge > pin`
+1. Use the PIN that is set in **config.json** under `config > bridge > pin`

 ## Getting the Sky Q Box IP address